abacaj/chatgpt-backup/README.md

 6. Press enter, script starts and will log progress to console
    ![Progress](progress.png)
 7. If it fails at any point you can check the console logs to see the offset it failed at
-8. You can continue at any offset by adjusting the script offsets found at the bottom:
+8. You can run from any offset by adjusting the script offsets found at the bottom of the script:

 ```js
 const START_OFFSET = 0;